jlriddell12/project_timeseries/README.md

           install.packages("ggplot2")
           install.packages("dplyr")

+The data in the data folder represents temperature data from three springs in Monroe County, WV (GMILL, HATCH, and OLSON) collected from late 2015 through early 2018.

 The collection of long-term temperature data in springs is a common yet integral technique in understanding spring connection to surface inputs.
 However, temperature collection often results in large data sets that are difficult to manage and